In This Article

 Community sentiment, celebrity endorsements, potential payment integrations |

-DeepSeek gave an informative breakdown on the potential price performance, noting Ethereum’s improved stability, speculation about DOGE being used for payments on X.com and more.
+DeepSeek gave an informative breakdown on the potential price performance, noting Ethereum’s improved stability, speculation about DOGE being used for payments on X.com, and more.
 It’s not bad for generative AI that most people learned about only last week.

 Market’s Reaction to DeepSeek

-DeepSeek’s recent release of the V3 and R1 models have caused a stir in the tech industry.
+DeepSeek’s recent release of the V3 and R1 models has caused a stir in the tech industry.
 After the release of its latest AI model, DeepSeek-R1, major U.S. tech stocks tanked, with Nvidia, Microsoft, and Tesla losing a combined $1 trillion in market value.

-Nvidia suffered a historic 17% drop, the largest single day decline in its history.
+Nvidia suffered a historic 17% drop, the largest single-day decline in its history.
 Investors are clearly worried that a cheap and powerful Chinese AI model could disrupt the U.S. companies that have spent billions on AI research.

 In a Q&A with The Pennsylvania State University (PSU), Akhil Kumar, a professor of supply chain and information systems, explained that DeepSeek could “drive down the demand for Nvidia and other specialized chips.”
-He broke down his reasoning saying, “some 10 times more efficient than current products and needs fewer chips — 2,000 compared to 16,000 for its competitors.”
+He broke down his reasoning saying, “some 10 times more efficient than current products and needs fewer chips—2,000 compared to 16,000 for its competitors.”

-Harvard Business Review (HBR) also expressed similar views towards DeepSeek being more efficient due to their lower costs.
+Harvard Business Review (HBR) also expressed similar views towards DeepSeek being more efficient due to lower costs.
 HBR explained that Chinese AI models, including DeepSeek, differ from their American counterparts in two key ways: they rely on cheaper hardware and open-source architectures to lower costs, and they are often tailored for domain-specific applications rather than broad, general-purpose tasks.

 Twitter Reactions: Memes, Jokes, and Pure Shock

 On Twitter, a lot of people are reacting with disbelief that DeepSeek, a relatively unknown Chinese AI company, could build something as powerful as ChatGPT for just $5 million.
-One viral tweet from @litcapital jokes that DeepSeek’s CTO could clone OpenAI’s entire $500 billion AI model in just two weeks with a tiny budget.
+A viral tweet from @litcapital jokes that DeepSeek’s CTO could clone OpenAI’s entire $500 billion AI model in just two weeks with a tiny budget.

 “OpenAI huh? $500B?
 Gimme 2 weeks and $5 million and I’ll clone it asap” – DeepSeek’s CTO pic.twitter.com/yvV4QmkEU0